R: +2.00/-0.75 X 90 ADD: +1.50

 If your prescription shows a number in the ADD box, this indicates that you need further help to see clearly for reading and using the computer, or doing any close work.
 This may mean that you need another prescription or you may choose to have varifocal lenses.

-If you have any further questions about your prescription, please feel free to ask our opticians in person, or visit ‘Ask Harry’ on our website to message us and we’ll get back to you.
+If you have any further questions about your prescription, please feel free to ask our opticians in person, or visit ‘Ask Kiran’ on our website to message us and we’ll get back to you.